How many carbohydrates do you have to eat to lose weight?

 How many carbohydrates do you need to survive?

 If your body is a car, carbohydrates are the gasoline.
-In contrast to fat and protein carbohydrates are a pure energy source.
+In contrast to fat and protein carbohydrates is a pure energy source.
 You always burn a mixture of fat and carbohydrates, as if your body had two fuel tanks.
 Sometimes he burns more fat, sometimes more carbohydrates.

 During hard training, carbohydrates are the most important, in calm and light to medium activity, you mainly burn fat.